 - Feel isolated from or envious of friends, family, and neighbors who seem to get pregnant or stay pregnant so easily

 - Struggle to communicate thoughts and feelings about fertility to a partner

 - Find fertility problems and their treatment to be logistically inconvenient, socially difficult, financially expensive, ethically complex, and emotionally painful

 Comprehensive Stress Reduction Program

-To address these complex issues, Dr. Woodward directs a comprehensive Stress Reduction Program that includes individual and couples counseling, support groups, egg and sperm recipient classes, decision-making consultations, yoga for fertility, and acupuncture.
+To address these complex issues, Dr. Woodward directs a comprehensive Stress Reduction Program that includes individual and couples counseling, support groups, egg and sperm recipient classes and decision-making consultations.
 Singly or in combination, these services can help you:

 - Build coping strategies, including how to manage negative thinking patterns and worry

 - Express difficult emotions effectively so that they feel less overwhelming

 - Combat the feelings of isolation that are so common among fertility patients